agonzalez26/MyAboutMe/README.md

 # MyAboutMe
 Final project that allows the user to create a masonry grid and sliders.
 Any person can create an account and add images to their sliders and masonry.

+The main goal was functionality, not design, so pardon the look.

 This project consists of PHP, HTML, CSS, MySQL.
 I heard that Github does not allow for live hosting for php pages so this allows me to show the code for the website.